pwin/owlready2/README.rst

   * Fix bug when removing parent properties
   * Fix parsing of rdf:ID
   * Fix multiple loading of the same ontology whose IRI is modified by OWL file, using an ontology alias table
+  * Check for properties with multiple incompatible classes (e.g. ObjectProperty and Annotation Property)

 Links
 -----